enterprisemediawiki/meza/manual/ConfiguringCentOS.md

 The text that prints should include a first line including something like:

 ```
-HWaddr 08:00:27:39:12:6C
+HWaddr 12:34:56:78:90:AB
 ```

-Copy this address somewhere for later.
-Then create your eth1 config:
+Copy this address somewhere for later. **Copy the one from your computer, not what is written above.**

 ```
-vi /etc/sysconfig/network-scripts/ifcfg-eth1
+vi ifcfg-eth1
 ```

-Add add to it the following, pasting in the hardware address you copied above.
+Edit the file so it looks like what you have below, pasting in the hardware address you copied when you ran "ifconfig eth1" above.

 ```
 DEVICE=eth1